The guide scope: 90 mm Maksutov on an iOptron goto mount "the Cube"

 Telescope

-The Newtonian 8 inch parabolic mirror has a 44" focal length (F5.5) and hand figured twice since 1980.
-It tied for best optics at Stellafane in 1989 (the other was a Maksutov 6").
-The mirror is the only original part of the telescope; three paper and one aluminum tubes, three mountings, two secondary mirrors, many new coatings later, it still is my workhorse.
-A 90mm Maksutov on a Goto mount (iOptron's "the Cube") serves as steerable guide scope via Ascom - arguably the only such use of a Goto scope in the world - and works well to find a guide star!
-I no longer use these scopes for visual work as I do all my work remotely from the house via wireless and cooled CCD cameras.
-Both scopes have full aperture RC servo motored sky end caps; stops the dreaded Asian Beetle from crawling in.
+The Newtonian 8 inch parabolic mirror has a 44" focal length (F/5.5), hand figured twice since 1980.
+It tied for best optics at Stellafane in 1989 (with a 6" Maksutov).
+The mirror is the only original part of the telescope; three paper and one aluminum tubes, three mountings, two secondary mirrors, many new coatings later, it eventually became a guide scope for the C14 OTA (here).
+A 90mm Maksutov on a Goto mount (iOptron's "the Cube") used to serve as steerable guide scope via Ascom - arguably the only such use of a Goto scope in the world!
+Both scopes have full aperture RC servo motored sky end caps.
+In 2010 the Cube took on new duties as a mount for a Lunt 60mm H alpha Solar scope.

 Main scope motored sky cap - in half open position